Eric-Ward475/Class-Notes/README.md

 **9/15/25**:
 - Brought Geometry notes up to date, with all of section 1, and the beginning of section 2
 - Added Word Unit notes to intro to Tech

+**9/16/25**:
+- Added the rest of the writing unit notes
+- Section 2.2 for Geometry H